Reading and Language Arts

 Literature Appreciation: Engaging stories central to the second-grade reading curriculum, and we have a rich library from which the children can borrow books to enjoy at school.

-Vocabulary Extension: In second grade, we explore a new Latin or Greek root or affix every week, and continue in third grade.
-Students have learned a collection of at least 100 roots and affixes by the end of third grade.
+Vocabulary Extension: In second grade, we explore a new Latin or Greek root or affix every week.

 Literature Appreciation and Analysis: The third-graders meet every Monday, Wednesday, and Friday for a class we fondly call Literature Appreciation and Analysis.
 This is a literature class designed to expand upon the foundation of literary study already begun in earlier grades.
 During the year, the third-graders read and analyze five or six books in three different genres.
 They gain further understanding of several elements of literature, especially character, setting, and plot organization.
 They add to their understanding of how characters’ actions help us to infer their traits.
 They analyze the settings of books, watching for the ways the setting enhances the movement of the plot.
 They identify main events, list the events in sequence, and then use the list to create a story summary.
 They participate in, and sometimes lead, book discussions, bouncing ideas around the room and making the stories come alive.
 During discussions, they infer, predict, summarize, and evaluate.
 The third-graders respond to the literature through art, writing, poetry, performances, and role playing.